 5. Easy Pose

-While this pose is a classic, stereotypically pose in the world of yoga, it’s also among great yoga poses for better sleep.
+While this pose is a classic, stereotypical pose in the world of yoga, it’s also among the great yoga poses for better sleep.

 I saved this one for last because my goal is to get you ready for a great night’s sleep.
 I highly recommend Easy Pose as the last of your nightly yoga poses for better sleep.